Cynosphere/simple-jpeg-extractor/README.md

 binwalk tends to overshoot data ending up in large filesizes in some cases.

 ## Planned Features
-* Get texture names from W3D files and use it instead of array index for file names
+* ~~Get texture names from W3D files and use it instead of array index for file names~~ Done